asaadsaad/CS472-Final-Project-January-2025/README.md

 ## CS472 Final Project January 2025: Contacts Manager Application
 Description: Create a contacts management app where users can store and manage their contacts.
-Use the Node filesystem to store contact details (name, phone, email, etc.) in JSON files.
+Use the Node filesystem to store contact details (name, phone, email, etc.) in JSON file.

 ## Features:
 * Add, edit, and delete contacts.
 Store contacts in a JSON file using the Node filesystem.